 The complex heterogeneity of KIT mutations within individual tumors and individual patients is a major cause of resistance to existing therapies, which individually only address a subset of the mutations driving disease progression.
 A kinase inhibitor that could inhibit a broad spectrum of clinically relevant KIT mutations could be of high therapeutic value in the treatment of KIT-driven GIST in patients who are unresponsive to treatment or have grown resistant to treatment.
-In PDGFRa-driven GIST, there are no approved therapies.
-The primary PDGFRa mutations are mostly insensitive to imatinib and other drugs approved for GIST.
-We believe our design of DCC-2618 as a PDGFRa switch control inhibitor may make the appearance of secondary mutations less likely after treatment than with a traditional kinase inhibitor.
+In PDGFR $\alpha$ -driven GIST, there are no approved therapies.
+The primary PDGFR $\alpha$ mutations are mostly insensitive to imatinib and other drugs approved for GIST.
+We believe our design of ripretinib as a PDGFR $\alpha$ switch control inhibitor may make the appearance of secondary mutations less likely after treatment than with a traditional kinase inhibitor.